 Hello everyone, you can download Krita for Ubuntu, before you do that, I hope you are having a great day.
 I have been missing for the last couple of days, wonder why?
-I have been working on our new sister site which just launched last night.
+I have been working on a couple of projects including rearranging my garden.

 Anyway, today we focus on yet another Photoshop Alternative for Linux that we think might make you look twice, and that alternative is Krita like I mentioned earlier.
 This powerful, open-source digital painting software has been steadily gaining popularity among artists and designers, thanks to its impressive set of features and intuitive interface.
 Krita has proven to be a viable choice for those looking to switch from Photoshop or simply seeking an accessible, cost-effective solution on the Linux platform.
 Krita’s bread and butter is the extensive brush library which it’s users, like myself, completely love and probably the main reason I still use it from time to time, especially when I want to animate something.
 On top of that and non-destructive editing capabilities cater to artists and designers alike.
 Krita’s active community offers valuable resources and support for learning the program.
 Let us know in the comments what you think about if you decide to try it.

 Krita boasts an intuitive interface, allowing users to customize the settings menu by selecting color themes, toolbars, dockers, and modifying keyboard shortcuts.
 Users can save specific docker configurations as workspaces and easily switch between them.
 The canvas is effortlessly rotatable and mirrorable, and the OpenGL canvas is compatible with high-bit depth monitors.
 A variety of options enable users to establish a distraction-free, canvas-only painting mode.